-Karyn Sobels was appointed Deputy President of the Victorian Chamber on 17 November 2016, with over 30 years’ experience in the Retail, Telecommunications and Banking sectors.
+Karyn Sobels was appointed President of the Victorian Chamber on 14 November 2019, following three years as Deputy President.
+Karyn has over 30 years’ experience in the Retail, Telecommunications and Banking sectors.

 As a business owner and Chair of Victorian Chamber’s Small Business Taskforce, she has a significant appreciation for the challenges and opportunities faced by SMEs.
 Karyn holds a BA, a Masters in Commercial Law and is a Fellow of the Australian Institute of Company Directors.

-Adrian Kloeden is a non-executive Director and Chairman.
-He currently serves as Chairman of Infrastructure Partnerships Australia, Chairman of Aquasure Holdings Pty Ltd and associated companies, Chairman of Hancock Victorian Plantations Holdings Pty Ltd and associated companies, and a Director of The Smith Family.
+Adrian Kloeden was appointed Deputy President of the Victorian Chamber on 14 November 2019.
+Adrian is a non-executive Director and currently serves as Chairman of Aquasure Holdings Pty Ltd and associated companies, Chairman of Hancock Victorian Plantations Holdings Pty Ltd and associated companies, and a Director of The Smith Family.

 Adrian’s management experience covers a wide variety of industries, including forestry, agribusiness, manufacturing, distribution, retail, research and development, brand management, technology, e-commerce, defence and tourism and transport.
 He has held leadership positions in large and small public and private companies and government related organisations in many regions of the world.

 His early education was in Australia where he graduated in science from the Australian National University.
 He followed this a few years later with a master’s degree in business from the London Business School.
 In 2013 he was awarded an Honorary Doctorate from Deakin University.
-Adrian contributes to community affairs through his director role at The Smith Family and his former deputy-chancellorship of a University and advisory board positions at CEDA and the Australian British Chamber of Commerce.
+He is a Fellow of the Australian Institute of Company Directors.

 Robert was elected to the Board of the Victorian Chamber in December 2014.
 Robert is the CEO and an owner of DFP Recruitment and brings with him a wealth of experience from senior Executive roles within Listed Multinational companies and Private Industry.